-Many cities in the United States experience temperatures up to 5.6° Celsius warmer than the surrounding countryside.
-This phenomenon—where air and surface temperatures become elevated and drought conditions more pronounced than in nearby rural areas—is known as the urban heat island effect.
+Many cities around the world experience temperatures up to 10°F (5.6°C) warmer than the surrounding countryside.
+These areas are called “urban heat islands.”
+Their air surface temperatures are elevated more than usual.
+Drought conditions are also more pronounced than in nearby rural areas.

 The effect occurs because urban surfaces, such as roads and buildings, tend to absorb heat.
-There are also far fewer trees and other plants to provide cooling through the process known as transpiration.
+There are also far fewer trees and other plants to provide cooling through the plant process known as transpiration.

-Green roofs counteract the heat island effect
+counteracting the heat island effect

 Green roof technology can help reduce urban heat islands and conserve energy.
 Green roofs have been shown to keep rooftops cooler than conventional roofs.
 They also have a cooling effect on a city’s surface temperatures.
 A study in the Baltimore-Washington metropolitan area showed that green roofs could cool the surface by nearly 2oF (1oC)!
 The project studied green roofs that covered at least 30% of the roof surface.

 The biggest factor that influences how well green roofs work is the volume of moisture in the soil.
 It is important to keep the soil from becoming very dry or near the plants' wilting point.
 While it’s important to monitor how much water the plants are using and irrigate appropriately, adding too much water doesn’t help.
 It doesn’t help the cooling – and it’s wasteful of the water.